 Talk when the music stops

-Along with everything else, I want these to be very specifically fun to continue looking at.
+Along with everything else, I want my paintings to be very specifically fun to continue looking at.
 Repeatedly so.
+More fun the more you look.
 They intentionally afford the viewer a number of ways to have fun looking at them.

-So, following the line, cascading through the clusters.
-That’s two ways.
+So, meander with the line, cascade through the clusters, improvise associations.
+That’s three ways.
 There are more.

 48”x36”